 - Making the sliding surfaces smooth.

-- Making the fast moving objects a streamline shape (fish shape) such as cars,aeroplanes, etc .This causes the smooth flow of air and thus minimizes air resistance at high speeds.
+- Making the fast moving objects a streamlined shape (fish shape) such as cars,aeroplanes, etc .This causes the smooth flow of air and thus minimizes air resistance at high speeds.

 - Lubricating the sliding surfaces.